tripleaceme/TrevoTech-Class-Lecture-Resources/README.md

 # Choosing Color
 - Check [Here](/Preferences.tps)

-## Loaing the custom color pallete archives
+## Loading the custom color pallete archives
     - Navigate to to this [directory](/Tableau-Repository-Location.jpg)
     - Paste the custom color pallete fiel here to replace the old palette

+# Places to get Datasets
+- Maven Analytics Playground
+- World.Data
+- Kaggle
+- MakeOverMonday
+- Google Dataset

 # Check here on how to create a custom color palette of your choice for categorical variables
 - [Right Here](https://www.thedataschool.co.uk/emily-chen/tableau-tip-importing-custom-colour-palettes)